kubernetes/kops/docs/cluster_spec.md

       apps/v1alpha1: "true"
 ```

 Will result in the flag `--runtime-config=batch/v2alpha1=true,apps/v1alpha1=true`.
-Note that `kube-apiserver` accepts `true` as a value switch-like flags.
+Note that `kube-apiserver` accepts `true` as a value for switch-like flags.

 ### networkID